nielskee/draft-articles/TechnicalHiringPart2.md

 ## CV and cover letter

-For each candidate, there's only one question that needs answered at this stage : "Can I picture this person working as part of our team?".
+For each candidate, there's only one question that needs answered at this stage : "Can I picture this person working as part of our team, in this role?".
 That's it.
 I try to blot the rest of the selection process out of my mind - it's a simple, standalone decision about a single candidate.

 If the answer is "yes", or "maybe", I'll have a phone conversation.
 If the answer is "no", or "it's really unlikely" then the best thing for